-Hearing your cuddly companion wheeze, cough, or noisily breathe with difficulty is alarming.
-Though rapid breathing can be the result of activity or excitement, it is often a sign of serious underlying conditions.
-Cats of any age and breed can experience rapid breathing.
-If your cat’s breathing irregularly, it’s time to seek immediate veterinary care as this is a potentially life-threatening issue.
+Hearing your cuddly companion wheeze, cough, or noisily breathe with difficulty is alarming for all cat owners.
+Regardless of their health, rapid breathing can occur with cats of any age and breed.
+If your cat’s breathing becomes consistently irregular, it’s time to seek immediate veterinary care.

 Three types of rapid breathing in cats

-Panting is heaving breathing with the tongue hanging out.
-Though panting is sometimes a sign of heat or exhaustion, it should decrease after a few minutes.
-Cats may also show open-mouth breathing by gasping, gagging, or gulping.
+- Panting.
+Panting is heavy breathing with the tongue hanging out and may include gasping, gagging, or gulping.
+Cat panting is sometimes a sign of heat exhaustion, but it should decrease after a few minutes.

 - Rapid or shallow breathing